yash9111/questdb.io/docs/connect/rest.md

 ### Inserting Data

-Note that the `/exec` entry point can also execute SQL `insert` statements.
+Note that the `/exec` entry point can also execute SQL `INSERT` statements.

 :::tip

 [InfluxDB Line Protocol](ilp) is the recommended primary ingestion method in QuestDB.
-SQL `insert` statements offer feedback and error reporting, but have worse overall performance.
+SQL `INSERT` statements offer feedback and error reporting, but have worse overall performance.

 :::